Clearly, the biggest fear for the majority of readers is that an affair could happen again.

-You might be aware that a couple of weeks ago we conducted a brief survey of our readers.
-We asked 8 questions.
+You might be aware that a few weeks ago we conducted a brief survey of our readers where we asked 16 questions.
 One of those questions was:

 What is the biggest fear for you right now when it comes to your relationship?

-It was a bit of a chore to sift through all of the responses for the other survey questions in order to get some sort of common theme, but for this question it was quite easy:
+It was a bit of a chore to sift through all of the responses for some of the other survey questions in order to get some sort of common theme.
+But for this question it was quite easy.

-Clearly, to sum it up, the biggest fear for the majority of readers is that an affair could happen again.
+Clearly, the biggest fear for the majority of readers who responded is that an affair could happen again.

 Here is a sampling of some common responses.
 They are worded differently but they are all saying the same thing.

 - That given an opportunity to “connect” with someone else, he won’t have the skills or desire to say no.